 You can reach all these boat piers by a public bus from Jyväskylä and Kuopio and they all provide ample parking space if you arrive by car.
 All water taxis charge about the same, EUR 120/hour.
 Or maybe you might want to join a group tour instead as a cheaper option (EUR 30/person)?

-The water taxi we booked happened to be in Rautalampi so our journey began there.
+The water taxi we used started from Rautalampi so our journey began from there.
 And off we went, the Finnish flag waving in the wind!
-In case you want to do the same you’ll find the contact information here: Rautalaine
+In case you want to do the same you’ll find the boat taxi’s contact information here: Rautalaine

 The boating time from Rautalampi to the national park mainland is 30 min but the more island hopping the more time you will need.